sannabenter/JEDI/documentation/userguide/output.rst

 To visualize the strain distribution an output is generated, that is readable in a `VMD Analysis <https://www.ks.uiuc.edu/Research/vmd/>`_.
-The VMD Analysis a tool that can be used to color code the bonds according to the strain.
+The VMD Analysis a tool that can be used to color code the bonds.
+JEDI uses a user defined Python routine, that calculates the strain in each bond and color codes it according to the strain.
+For this purpose, tcl scripts for use in VMD will be generated automatically ("vmd_bl.tcl" for the bond lengths, "vmd_ba.tcl" for the bond angles, "vmd_da.tcl" for the dihedral angles and "vmd_all.tcl" for the total distribution).

 In the given example a VMD Output of all strain contributions in all modes would look something like this: